campg2j003/JAWS-Script-for-Audacity/readme.md

 1. This version of the script adds the ability to silence previewing in effects like Amplify.
 Sometimes this doesn't get turned off.
 If this happens, switching focus away from Audacity and back will turn it off.

 2. The position fields sometimes are not shortened.
+(This may also affect the speaking of cursor positions for operations that move the cursor.)
 This happens because the JAWS `GetWindowText` function returns just the numbers with no h, m, :, etc.  We do not know what causes this.
 I have been able to correct this by shutting down and restarting Audacity.
-This was observed with JAWS 10, 15, 16, 17, and 18.
+This was observed with JAWS 10, and 15through 2020.
 I have observed that this problem sometimes goes away on its own.

 3. If the "ENTER Pauses during play/record" feature is on (which is the default), `ENTER` will not select or unselect the current track while playing or recording.
 Use `Control+ENTER` instead of `ENTER` in this case.